Anay-jo/merj/TESTING.md

 **What it checks**:
 - ✓ All required files exist
-- ✓ Mock conflict and context files can be created
+- ✓ Test conflict and context files can be created
 - ✓ Data formats are correct
 - ✓ File loading works
 - ✓ Integration points are present in code